 - I lost the email that lets me see the election results.
 What do I do?

-There is a button on the poll control page that lets
+Notify the poll supervisor.
+A button on the poll control page lets the poll

 - Why don't voters see the ballot in their favorite language?

 CIVS supports several languages, including at least the following: English,

 German, French, Italian, Chinese, Hungarian, Hebrew, Portuguese, and Thai.
 The

 language used by CIVS is determined by the user's preferences, as set in the

 web browser.
 If a voter's preferred language is supported by CIVS, but is not

 displayed to them, then they have not set their browser language preferences

 correctly.
 The contribution of support for additional languages or of

 improvements to existing language support is most welcome.